 The Centre for Composition and Associated Studies (COMPASS) is the focal point for all activities related to contemporary music at the University of Birmingham, and is comprised of internationally recognised faculty and a dynamic community of undergraduate and postgraduate students.

 COMPASS faculty members include composers Michael Zev Gordon, Daria Kwiatkowska, Annie Mahtani, and Scott Wilson, musicologist Ben Earle, and ethnomusicologist Eliot Bates, who together bring to COMPASS a wide range of interests including:

 - Instrumental/Vocal Composition for small and large forces

 - Live and interactive electronics

 See our academic staff and research pages for more detail

 Student members of COMPASS are part of a dynamic learning community which offers them the opportunity to explore many aspects of contemporary music today.
 Rather than being made to specialize in one area of contemporary music, students are encouraged to find their own path, and develop a personal compositional practice which can freely mix instrumental and vocal composition, studio-based or live electroacoustic work, sound installations, technical research, etc., as appropriate to each individual.
 The department offers a wide range of course and programme options (full-time, part-time, external) at both the undergraduate and postgraduate level.
 We have many students from overseas, and international applications are welcome.

-COMPASS hosts a number of ongoing research projects in various areas, with a particular focus on the area of multichannel spatialisation and sound diffusion.
+COMPASS hosts a number of ongoing research projects in various areas.
 Recent research includes: